sissbruecker/linkding/docs/Options.md

 Configures the request timeout in the uwsgi application server.
 This can be useful if you want to import a bookmark file with a high number of bookmarks and run into request timeouts.

+### `LD_SERVER_HOST`

+Values: Valid address for socket to bind to | Default = `[::]`

+Allows to set a custom host for the UWSGI server running in the container.
+The default creates a dual stack socket, which will respond to IPv4 and IPv6 requests.
+IPv4 requests are logged as IPv4-mapped IPv6 addresses, such as "::ffff:127.0.0.1".
+If reverting to an IPv4-only socket is desired, this can be set to "0.0.0.0".

 ### `LD_SERVER_PORT`

 Values: Valid port number | Default = `9090`